OURadar/RadarKit/README.md

     }
     ``````

-3. Set up a _pedestal_ initialization routine to return a user-defined pointer, and a run-loop routine that receives position data.
-The initialization routine must return immediately; the run-loop routine should be created as a separate thread.
+3. Set up a set of _pedestal_ initialization and run-loop routines.
+The initialization routine returns a user-defined pointer, and a run-loop routine receives position data.
+The initialization routine must return immediately, and the run-loop routine should be created as a separate thread.

     ```c
     RKPedestal pedestalInit(RKRadar *radar, void *userInput) {